Park Chan-dae (politician): Political career

 In 2009, Park joined the Democratic Party due to death of former President Roh Moo-hyun.
 In 2012, he attempted to run for the 2012 South Korean legislative election from United Democratic Party for Nam B, but was unsuccessful due to his nomination for the district was transferred to Ahn Gwi-ok because of the principle of preferential nomination for women.
 Nevertheless, he followed the party's policy for the time being and served as the Incheon City Party spokesperson in the 2012 legislative election.

 During the New Politics Alliance for Democracy era, he was active in the party's in-house study group Dolbanae (Looking Back, Looking Ahead, and Looking Forward), which was formed at the same time as NPAD founding in March 2014.
 In December 2015, he was the head of the Incheon regional branch of the Democratic Party and became an adjunct professor at the Department of Business Administration at Inha University.

 He was campaigned for the 2016 legislative election and entered the National Assembly for the first time after he won by a margin of 0.29% against Saenuri Party's challenger Jeong Seung-yeon for Yeonsu A District.
 In 2017, he was deputy head of the campaign for presidential candidate Moon Jae-in, who won the election.
 From May 2019 to May 2020, he was the press secretary of the Democratic Party.
 In September 2019, he joined the Special Committee on Prosecutor's Office Reform of the Democratic Party.

+In the 2026 South Korean local elections, Park was elected as the mayor of Incheon, defeating People Power Party nominee and incumbent mayor Yoo Jeong-bok by nearly ten percentage points.
+After his victory, Park emphasized the immediate launch of a 100-day emergency project for economic recovery.